 - the person is called for military service at the next enlistment, or

-- the person can appeal- directly to the Minister of Defence within 30 days or to the Council of State within 60 days.
+- the person can appeal- directly to the Minister of National Defence within 30 days or to the Council of State within 60 days.
+In case of appeal to the Minister of National Defence, a postponement of enlistment is automatically granted.

 conscientious objection for professional soldiers